-If social media continues on its current course of popularity, the average person will have spent five years of their lives on social media.
-The medium has changed the way we communicate, interact with our friends, and most certainly, the way we do business.
+If social media continues on its current course of popularity, the average person will have spent five years of their life on social media.
+The medium has changed the way we communicate, interact with our friends, and, most certainly, the way we do business.

 It comes as no surprise that social selling has taken off in popularity along with the rise in prominence of social media.
 If there is a channel where people are willing to connect and communicate, salespeople will find ways to leverage it.

 It wasn’t long after everyone started to have phones in their homes before forward-thinking sales teams were learning how to leverage that fact to conduct cold calling to sell products.
 Today, forward-thinking salespeople are already knee-deep in social selling and have been honing their skills for years.
 If you aren’t one of those people, you’re already falling behind.

 There are some fundamental pillars you should embrace and consistently work on if you want to be successful on social media:

 1) A Willingness to Engage